yutao-li/leetcode/README.md

 # leetcode
-some of my distincitve brilliant solutions to leetcode questions
+this repository keeps tracks of all my distinctive and efficient solutions comparable to the best ones.